 Immunotherapy agents are the most successful new class of pharmaceuticals in recent years and represent 6 of the top 10 best selling prescrition drugs worldwide in 2013.
 These include Rituxan, Avastin, Herceptin, Humira and Remicade.
 Improved disease response by the addition of a radioisotope payload (radioimmunotherapy) has been demonstrated many times in clinical trials but commercialization has been limited at least in part by the infererior characteristics of available radioisotopes.

-After many years of dedicated research with our partners at the Argonne National Laboratory we are finally ready to commercialize a novel production process for copper-67 which uses a compact electron accelerator and enriched zinc-68 target to produce high purity, high specific activity copper-67 in a commercially sustainable and affordable way for the first time.
+After many years of dedicated research with our partners we are finally ready to commercialize a novel production process for copper-67 which uses a compact electron accelerator and enriched zinc-68 target to produce high purity, high specific activity copper-67 in a commercially sustainable and affordable way for the first time.

 What forms of cancer respond to therapy with copper-67?